varmd/wayward/README.md

   to close an open app, right click to close an open app
 * Super+f - Open app launcher

+## Changing wallpaper

+Copy wallpaper file to ~/.config/wayward-wallpaper.jpg.
+Wallpaper file is checked every 30 seconds for changes.
+Removing ~/.config/wayward-wallpaper.jpg will remove the wallpaper.

 ----
 ## Known issues and limitations

 * No multimonitor support
-* Need to restart program after new app installation
+* Need to restart wayward after a new app installation to see the app in the app list.